-- a.
-Resources are transferred to or from the individual's spouse.
-Effective 10-01-89, a transfer of assets from a community spouse to another individual will result in a penalty charged to the institutionalized spouse. - b.
-Resources are transferred to the institutionalized individual's child who is disabled or blind. - c.
-Satisfactory evidence is presented to show that the individual intended to dispose of the resource(s) either at fair market value or for other valuable consideration, or, that resource(s) were transferred exclusively for a purpose other than to qualify for Medicaid. - d.
-Denial of eligibility would result in undue hardship. - e.
-The resource was excluded under ongoing policy at the time of the transfer. - f.
-The resource was transferred by an individual other than the institutionalized applicant/recipient and that person had no legal authorization to act in the applicant or recipient's behalf at the time of the transfer.
+- Resources are transferred to the institutionalized individual's child who is disabled or blind. - Satisfactory evidence is presented to show that the individual intended to dispose of the resource(s) either at fair market value or for other valuable consideration, or, that resource(s) were transferred exclusively for a purpose other than to qualify for Medicaid. - Denial of eligibility would result in undue hardship. - The resource was excluded under ongoing policy at the time for the transfer. - The resource was transferred by an individual other than the institutionalized applicant/recipient and that person had no legal authorization to act in the applicant's or recipient's behalf at the time of the transfer.

-RESOURCES TRUSTS/TRANSFERS OF ASSETS 8.
-Notice of Transfer of The client will be notified via DOM-322A, Notice of Transfer of Resources, regarding countable transfers and the penalty Resources period.
+307.01.07 Notice of Transfer of Resources

+The client will be notified via DOM-322A, Notice of Transfer of Resources, regarding countable transfers and the penalty period.
 The notice will allow the client or representative 10 days to present evidence to show that the transfer should not count.
 Evidence should include a written rebuttal plus any pertinent documentary evidence.
 If no rebuttal is offered, the penalty will be applied and the appropriate adverse action notice issued to deny or terminate payment of nursing home services only.
 The individual remains eligible for all other Medicaid services if the transfer penalty is the only factor of ineligibility.
 If the individual is ineligible on other factors as well as the transfer, the application or case must be denied or terminated.
-9. Rebuttal Process Written rebuttals along with the Regional Office decision regarding acceptability are to be submitted to the Area Supervisor prior to issuing final notice to the client.
-The material submitted to State Office should include the rebuttal, a copy of DOM-322A issued to the client, and a summary of the circumstances surrounding the transfer.
-The Area Supervisor will issue a memorandum to the Regional Office explaining the final decision on the transfer.
-10. Acceptable Rebuttals Factors which may indicate that a transfer was made for some purpose other than establishing Medicaid eligibility are listed below.
-The presence of one or more of the following factors may result in an acceptable rebuttal.
-This list is not all- inclusive: a.
-The occurrence after a transfer of resources of one or more of the following: (1) Traumatic onset (e.g., traffic accident) of disability or blindness.
-(2) Diagnosis of previously undetected disabling condition.